code-with-amitk/Code-examples/System-Design/Scalable/Distributed_Downloading_Systems/BitTorrent/README.md

 - **[Advantages, Disadvantages of Bittorrent](Advantages_Disadv_of_Bittorrent.md)**
 - **[Example of downloading a file](Example_of_download.md)**

-### 5.2 Phases of Downloading a file
-- **1. Bootstrap phase** Node has just received its first fragment/block.
-Node has recieved block using optimistic unchoking
-  - *optimistic unchoking* unselfishly provide block(s) to node(s) in Neighbour set.
-- **2. Trading Phase** Enough nodes can be paired to exchange data.
-This is longest and most efficient phase.
-- **3. Last download phase:** Node's NS potentially dropped to 0.
-Node dependents on newly arriving peers to get the last missing fragments/blocks.

 ## 6. Bottlenecks
 ### A. Tracker-server
   - Tracker server can come down when huge number of clients connect